(Photo courtesy of NetPS Plant Finder)

 Hardiness Zone: 2a

-A welcome addition to the herb garden with its lovely white flowers rising above lovely glossy green foliage; roots are used to make sauces and seasonings but can't be left in the ground long as they will become woody
+A welcome addition to the herb garden with its lovely white flowers rising above large, glossy green foliage; roots are used to make sauces and seasonings but can't be left in the ground long as they will become woody

-Horseradish is a perennial herb that is commonly grown for its edible qualities.
+Horseradish is a perennial herb that is typically grown for its edible qualities.
 It produces creamy white roots with white flesh which are harvested from late winter to mid spring.
 The roots have a sharp taste with a crisp texture and a pungent fragrance.

 The roots are most often used in the following ways: